 This warranty in no way affects your statutory warranty rights under the Competition and Consumer Act 2010 or any other similar legislation.
 The Warranty Period will be 12 months from the date of purchase of the product evidenced by your dated sales receipt.
 You are required to provide proof of purchase as a condition of receiving warranty services.
 You are entitled to a replacement product or repair of the product according to the terms and conditions of this document if your product is found to be faulty within the Warranty Period.
 This Warranty extends to the original purchaser only and is not transferable.

-Rechargeable battery cells and rechargeable battery packs (if supplied) with this product are covered under this warranty for a period of 90 days.
+Rechargeable battery cells and rechargeable battery packs (if supplied)

+with this product are covered under this warranty for a period of 90 days.
 Products distributed by Oricom are manufactured using new materials or new and used materials equivalent to new in performance and reliability.
 Spare parts may be new or equivalent to new.
-Spare parts are warranted to be free from defects in material or workmanship for thirty (30) days or for the remainder of the Warranty Period of the Oricom branded product in which they are installed, whichever is longer.
-During the Warranty Period, Oricom will where possible repair and if not replace the faulty product or part thereof.
+Spare parts are warranted to be free from defects in material or workmanship for thirty (30) days or for the remainder of the Warranty Period of the Oricom branded product in which they are installed, whichever is longer, During the Warranty Period.
+Oricom will where possible repair and if not replace the faulty product or part thereof.
 All component parts removed under this Warranty become the property of Oricom.
 In the unlikely event that your Oricom product has a recurring failure, Oricom may, subject to the Competition and Consumer Act 2010, at its discretion, elect to provide you with a replacement product of its choosing that is at least equivalent to your product in performance.
 Oricom does not warrant that the operation of the product will be uninterrupted or error free.

-Oricom is not responsible for damage that occurs as a result of your failure to follow the instructions that came with the product.
-These terms and conditions together with any specific terms and conditions contained in the user guide to the product purchased constitute the complete and exclusive agreement between you and Oricom regarding the product.
+and conditions together with any specific terms and conditions contained in the user guide to the product purchased constitute the complete and exclusive agreement between you and Oricom regarding the product.
 No change to the conditions of this Warranty is valid unless it is made in writing and signed by an authorised representative of Oricom.

-Oricom will not be in breach of a warranty expressly set out in this User Guide or under the Competition and Consumer Act 2010 and excludes legislation or the common law if the damage occurs as a result of:
+Oricom will not be in breach of a warranty expressly set out in this User Guide or under the Competition and Consumer Act 2010 and excludes any failure to follow the instructions that came with the product.
+These terms legislation or the common law if the damage occurs as a result of: 1. failure by you to adhere to the warnings and follow the instructions set out in this user guide for the proper installation and use of the product;

-1. failure by you to adhere to the warnings and follow the instructions set out in this user guide for the proper installation and use of the any liability for damages or any other remedy arising under any other
+Oricom is not responsible for damage that occurs as a result of your liability for damages or any other remedy arising under any other

-- 2 negligence on your part or misuse by you of the product; - an uncontrollable external cause which results in the product not functioning including but not limited to power failure, lightning or over voltage; and - modification to the product or services carried out on the production by anyone other than Oricom or Oricom's authorised service provider.
+- 2 negligence on your part or misuse by you of the product; - 3. an uncontrollable external cause which results in the product not functioning including but not limited to power failure, lightning or over voltage; and - 4. modification to the product or services carried out on the production by anyone other than Oricom or Oricom's authorised service provider.